The elections are a complete farce.

 SCAF derive their legitimacy from Mubarak, who was deposed and had no legitimacy to confer on anybody, and then they augment their so-called legitimacy through the use of the 2011 referendum, which wasn’t about their legitimacy to start with, then they release a constitutional declaration that includes more than 50 articles that nobody had ever seen before, and didn’t vote on.
-It is on this flimsy basis, that we got a parliament elected in, despite the fact that it’s very existence defies a couple of laws.
+On this flimsy basis, we got a parliament elected, even though its very existence defies a couple of laws.

 NOW – SCAF plan to ‘amend’ the constitutional declaration TWO days before presidential elections, which they legally cannot even do without holding another referendum, which means that either the changes are even more illegitimate than the declaration they’re meant to amend, or that SCAF will pretend that the elections are a de-facto referendum on the new amendments.

-Meanwhile, we’re voting while the country is technically in a state of emergency and under emergency law – and we’re ostensibly doing this as part of a democratic process while thousands are detained by military court.
+Meanwhile, we’re voting while the country is technically in a state of emergency and under emergency law – and we’re ostensibly doing this as part of a democratic process while the military courts detain thousands.

 Here we are, running towards elections, sprinting towards elections!
 A people gasping for breath, a people once subdued by Mubarak’s neck-choking economic policies now sent into a desperate electoral spiral by his military generals – all in the name of democracy…